ReprisalJoe/Angular-Current/README.md

 # Project - Angular-Current

-## Visual Studio 2022 .Net Angular 5 project, with HTTPS configure option.
+## Visual Studio 2022 .Net Angular 5 project, with HTTPS configure option and Angular Material
 ### Changes
 It has been upgraded to a clean **Angular 13.2.0**
 As of Version 2.0 ng-connection-service has been removed until it can be fixed